LINK TO THE NORRISTOWN CORONAVIRUS RESPONSE HUB

 Meetings have resumed at the MCIU (2 W. Lafayette St.) due to ongoing municipal hall renovations.
 Meeting access information will be posted before each meeting.
 The meeting agenda with public participation information will be posted on our website the Friday before the meeting.
 Meetings will still be conducted on the first and third Tuesday of every month unless otherwise noted.

 The Norristown Recreation Center and parks are open.
 Mask wearing and social distancing will be adhered to.

 Weekly trash and recycling collections will continue.

-Service has been restored to most lines in the SEPTA system as of June 20.
+Service has been restored to all lines in the SEPTA system.
+Masks are required onboard their vehicles.
 More information at http://septa.org/

 MUNICIPAL EVENT CANCELLATIONS: